 It’s a question that many people ask themselves when they see the vibrant colors of nature.
-Can birds really see color?
-In this article, we will discuss what colors birds can see and how they perceive them.
-Birds have different eyes from humans and it affects their vision in a big way.
+Can birds see color?
+This article will discuss what colors birds can see and how they perceive them.
+Birds have different eyes from humans, which affects their vision in a big way.

-Birds do see in color and can see more of the color spectrum than humans and other mammals.
-Birds have a fourth cone in their eyes which allows them to see in ultraviolet.
-This allows them to hunt more effectively for insects and fruit and also helps them to find a mate and navigate.
+Birds see in color and can see more of the color spectrum than humans and other mammals.
+Birds have a fourth cone in their eyes, allowing them to see in ultraviolet.
+This will enable them to hunt more effectively for insects and fruit and also helps them to find a mate and navigate.

 What Colors Do Birds See?

 Birds see many different colors than humans.
-Humans can see red, blue, and green, and colors and shades made from combinations of these, and are known as trichromats.
-Birds, however, are able to perceive the familiar rainbow of colors we know and parts of the ultraviolet (UV) spectrum that we can’t see.
+Humans can see red, blue, and green, and colors and shades made from combinations known as trichromats.
+However, birds can perceive the familiar rainbow of colors we know and parts of the ultraviolet (UV) spectrum that we can’t see.
 Birds are known as tetrachromats.

 Bird vision is also sharper than humans.
-Birds can distinguish small differences between similar shades, so they can see colors that we can’t.
+Birds can distinguish slight differences between similar shades, so they can see colors that we can’t.
 Birds generally have four types of cones in their eyes instead of three like humans, and they perceive color differently.
-Not all birds have four cones, but birds normally have more cones in their retinas than humans and other mammals.
+Not all birds have four cones, but birds typically have more cones than humans and other mammals in their retinas.

 Each cone in the retina has a drop of oil in it.
 This oil filters out different colors, allowing the birds to see different shades, much like a camera filter.
-The oil is either transparent, pale, or red, or yellow and gives them greater contrast between colors.
-This helps birds filter out leaves, bushes, and trees to find their prey, and can even help them find fish in deep water.
+The oil is either transparent, pale, red, or yellow and gives them excellent contrast between colors.
+This helps birds filter out leaves, bushes, and trees to find their prey and can even help them find fish in deep water.
 Mammals, including ourselves, do not have this oil in their eyes.

 Eagles see through a yellow filter from the yellow oil.
-This allows them to see subtle and small shifts in their vision, such as a vole in the distance easier as it shows the outlines clearer
+This allows them to see subtle and slight shifts in their vision, such as a vole in the distance easier, as it shows the outlines clearer.

-Using a series of experiments, scientists found that hummingbirds can recognize a variety of nonspectral colors.
+Using a series of experiments, scientists found that hummingbirds can recognize various nonspectral colors.
 These include purple, ultraviolet and green, ultraviolet and red, and ultraviolet and yellow.

-Birds with the best color sense are birds that are active during the day.
+Birds with the best color sense are active during the day.
 This is because diurnal birds need more ways to filter out colors than nocturnal birds.

 As with other nocturnal mammals, nocturnal birds can see better at night due to having more rods in their eyes.
 Although these do not help them see color, they can see better in low light.